Frequently Asked Questions

-Whatever you say in the interview will remain confidential.
-However, in any case where information is brought forward that indicates an imminent threat of death or severe injury for an identifiable person or group of persons, the researcher may be obliged either to pass that information on.
-This is extremely rare and you will be consulted throughout the process.
+Everything in the survey remains confidential and no identifiable information was collected.
+In the conversations, all identifiable information will be changed, and participants had the option to use a pseudonym, which many have taken up.
+In the conversations however, if any information was brought forward that indicates an imminent threat of death or severe injury for an identifiable person or group of persons, the researcher may have been obliged either to pass that information on.

 From an initial review of the literature there is a substantial gap in women's voices about their pornography use or their pornography refusal.
 In particular there is very little on women and online pornography, especially mainstream sites.
-This is an opportunity for you to anonymously have your voice heard.
-It is also a chance to think through how you feel about pornography in a boundaried, supported way.
+This project gave an opportunity for women to anonymously have their voices heard, as well as offering a chance for participants to think through how they feel about pornography in a boundaried, supported way.
 It can be hard to find somewhere to talk about pornography without feeling judged or pressured to feel a particular way, and we are rarely given the space to work out what we personally think and why.
-This project will try to create that space.
+This project aimed to create that space.

 The results of the survey and interviews will be disseminated in journal articles and presentations for academic and general audiences, as well as a book on the topic to be published in 2019.
-As a participant in this research you will have the option to receive a full written summary of the project and its results.
+All participants will have the option to receive a full written summary of the project and its results.
 This website will also be regularly updated with findings, which you can access here.